ftrackhq/integrations/resource/adobe-cep/README.md

-# Photoshop CEP resources
+# Common adobe CEP resources

-Used as base for building the CEP plugin.
+Used as base for building a ftrack Framework integration CEP plugin.